-How our audit addressed the key audit matter

-We performed the following procedures in respect of the development costs capitalised:

-- Assessed the nature of the Group's projects and the policy of capitalisation of software development costs for compliance with the criteria in AASB 138 Intangible Assets. - Held inquiries with R&D Directors and other team members, to understand the development activities undertaken. - For capitalised salaries, we performed the following procedures: - For a sample of employees, we agreed the salary rates used in the capitalisation calculation to underlying payroll records and employee contracts; and - For a sample of time capitalised, agreed hours to the relevant timesheet and confirmed the associated work relates to activities eligible for capitalisation. - For a sample of other directly attributable costs capitalised, agreed the amount to invoice or other supporting documentation and assessed the Group's determination that the service or goods received was attributable to development activities. - Considered the appropriateness of the amortisation period including the commencement date of amortisation for the capitalised software development costs and the timing of amortisation. - Assessed the Group's indicators of impairment of capitalised software development costs. - Assessed the adequacy of the disclosures included in the financial report.
+Why significant How our audit addressed the key audit matter As set out in Note 14 to the financial statements the Group capitalises costs related to the development of We performed the following procedures in respect of the development costs capitalised: software products in accordance with AASB 138 Intangible Assets.
+The accounting for software development costs is considered to be a key audit matter due to: Assessed the nature of the Group's projects and the policy of capitalisation of software development costs for compliance with the criteria in AASB 138 Intangible Assets.
+Judgement on whether the costs incurred relate to research costs, which are required to be expensed, or development costs which Held inquiries with R&amp;D Directors and other team members, to understand the development activities undertaken.
+For capitalised salaries, we performed the meet the definition of an intangible asset that is required for capitalisation; following procedures: The assessment of the useful life of the asset and the timing of amortisation; and The assessment of future economic benefits For a sample of employees, we agreed the salary rates used in the capitalisation calculation to underlying payroll records and employee contracts; and and indications of impairment of the capitalised software development costs.
+For a sample of time capitalised, agreed hours to the relevant timesheet and confirmed the associated work relates to activities eligible for capitalisation.
+For a sample of other directly attributable costs capitalised, agreed the amount to invoice or other supporting documentation and assessed the Group's determination that the service or goods received was attributable to development activities.
+Considered the appropriateness of the amortisation period including the commencement date of amortisation for the capitalised software development costs and the timing of amortisation.
+Assessed the Group's indicators of impairment of capitalised software development costs.
+Assessed the adequacy of the disclosures included in the financial report.